 Progress your career in health research with this flexible online regression analysis course.

-Become confident in using multivariable statistical techniques to analyse health research data and answer research questions.
+Become confident in using multivariable regression techniques to analyse a wide variety of health research data and answer specific research questions.

-In this intermediate-level statistics course, you’ll learn key concepts in regression modelling and how to apply them to a range of health data.
+In this intermediate-level statistics course, you’ll learn key concepts in generalised linear modelling and how to apply them to a range of health outcome data including numerical, binary, count and time-to-event data.

 With guidance from expert statisticians, you’ll cover the theory behind different regression models, then take a practical approach to learn how to investigate data in different contexts.